blwh/blwh.github.io/cv.md

 **2022** Planning Committee for the 11th EpiCoN meeting

-**2020-2022** Student representative at the research committee at the TekNat faculty.
+**2020-2022** Student representative at the research committee at the TekNat faculty

-**2019-2023** Deployment, improvements and management of STRIDE at the physics department, a website where doctoral students can record their achievements during their PhD.
+**2019-2023** Deployment, improvements and management of STRIDE at the physics department, a website where doctoral students can record their achievements during their PhD

-**2019** Development of the most recent version of Röda Tråden, a website with tools allowing master students to plan their course plan for their wanted degree.
+**2019** Development of the most recent version of Röda Tråden, a website with tools allowing master students to plan their course plan for their wanted degree

 ### Grants